szopson/api-testing/README.md

 #####Lombok
 I have used Lombok plugin to reduce boilerplate code for data objects.
 Using Lombok annotations I can generate getters, setters, data model etc. Some features can be found here: https://projectlombok.org/features/all
 #####Owner
 That plugin helps in working with properties.
-I was used it in backend module Here is more information: http://owner.aeonbits.org/docs/usage/
+I used it in backend module Here is more information: http://owner.aeonbits.org/docs/usage/